Wynne Reece Makes Legal Services Approachable and Affordable for Small Business Owners

 As she considered which audience she could best serve as an attorney, Wynne knew the answer immediately—the creative community.
 Not only would this approach enable her to bring her whole self to her clients, Wynne had experienced firsthand that legal services for creatives were desperately needed.
 In her event planning business, she saw how many woefully incomplete vendor contracts circulated throughout the industry.
 Oftentimes, there was a lack of legal documents altogether.
 She discovered that many creative people viewed lawyers as expensive, intimidating, and not understanding of their unique needs.
 She understood where they were coming from, but more importantly, Wynne knew she could break down the stereotypes creative people often hold about legal services.

-In 2013, Wynne—along with her dad, Jim—launched Reece Law, LLC, a Minneapolis, Minnesota–based practice grounded in equality, inclusivity, and serving the community.
+In 2013, Wynne—along with her dad, Jim—launched Reece Law, a Minneapolis, Minnesota–based practice grounded in equality, inclusivity, and serving the community.
 Three years later, Wynne sold her events business and founded The Creative’s Counsel.
 Through The Creative’s Counsel, Wynne is able to pursue her true passion and purpose.
-She serves nearly 500 small businesses in the creative space and prides herself on making legal services approachable and affordable for her small business clients, so they can focus on creating.
+She serves hundreds of small businesses in the creative space and prides herself on making legal services approachable and affordable for her small business clients, so they can focus on creating.
 At the same time, she provides them with the confidence larger businesses get from their in-house legal counsel.

 Continuing on this innovative path, Reece Law launched the Northside Legal Clinic in Minneapolis in 2018.
 Individuals and entrepreneurs have an opportunity to receive free consultation regarding business, family or criminal law through the clinic.
 And the practice continues to grow.
 This year, Wynne and her father launched Reece Law Alternative Dispute Resolution (ADR) Services.